ilsemae/SpheroBall/sphero_ball_real/README.md

     rosservice call connect_sphero <i>

-where i is an integer from 1 to *n*.
+where *i* is an integer from 1 to *n*.
 If the service returns false, try connecting again.
 If the service returns true but the robot's LED is green, you will need to disconnect and try again.

-To disconnect a robot from Bluetoth, run
+To disconnect a robot from Bluetooth, run

     rosservice call disconnect_sphero <i>

-where i is the same integer used to connect the robot.
+where *i* is the same integer used to connect the robot.

 Once all the robots are connected, make sure they are all publishing odometry information by running

     rostopic echo sphero<i>/odom

-for each robot i.
+for each robot *i*.
 If the echo produces no results, you will need to disconnect and reconnect that robot.

 Now all of the robots need to have their headings set.
 To do this, first run